tensorflow/io/tensorflow_io/arrow/README.md

 will automatically set a batch size to the number of records in the incoming Arrow record batches.
-This a good option to use if the incoming Arrow record batch size can be controlled to ensure the output batch size is not too large and sequential Arrow record batches are sized equally.
+This a good option to use if the incoming Arrow record batch size can be controlled to ensure the output batch size is not too large and each of the Arrow record batches are sized equally.

 Setting the `batch_size` or using `batch_mode` of 'auto' can be more efficient than using `tf.data.Dataset.batch()` on an Arrow Dataset.
 This is because the